 Arm lift surgery addresses flabby skin and lumpy fat along the upper arms.
 This condition may be constantly present, but is often most noticeable when the arms are extended.
 The technique used for arm lift depends entirely on how much skin and fat needs to be removed.

 Depending on your specific needs, Dr. Fata may recommend a traditional arm lift during which an incision is placed along the groove between your biceps and triceps.
 With this incision, excess fat is removed through liposuction before unnecessary skin is excised from the body.
 Results from a traditional arm lift can be profoundly transformative.

 In cases where less skin will need to be removed, Dr. Fata may suggest a short-scar arm lift.
 With this method, the incision is placed in the armpit, entirely hiding the scar after recovery.
-Short-scar arm lift, also known as a hidden arm lift, will not be as effective at removing excess skin, but can be used to eliminate minor skin laxity.
+A short-scar arm lift, also known as a hidden arm lift, will not be as effective at removing excess skin but can be used to eliminate minor skin laxity.

 If the issue impacting your arms is fat alone, liposuction may be the best option.
 Dr. Fata uses advanced liposuction techniques that encourage skin shrinkage and may be very effective in cases where only minor sagging is present.